-COVID-19 Outbreak: Hospital Response Strategy, a guidebook on hospitals’ response strategy to COVID-19 outbreak complied from SAHZU frontline experience is released on April 11.
-Based on SAHZU’s actual practices, the book aims to lend general applicability and reference value to a wider audience.
+COVID-19 Outbreak: Hospital Response Strategy, a guidebook on hospitals’ response strategy to COVID-19 outbreak complied from SAHZU's frontline experience is released on April 11.
+Based on SAHZU’s pratices on the frontline, the book aims to lend general applicability and reference value to a wider audience.

 Its English and Chinese versions are now open for free download on GMCC (Global MediXchange for Combating COVID-19, covid-19.alibabacloud.com), an online communication and collaboration program jointly established by the Jack Ma Foundation and Alibaba Foundation with the support of Alibaba Cloud Intelligence and Alibaba Health.
 More translated versions are coming soon.

 When a raging pandemic is taking the world by storm, hospitals are at the frontier of the battle.

 Since the outbreak of COVID-19 in China, on top of receiving and screening huge numbers of patients with fever symptoms, SAHZU also sent 7 medical squad of 189 healthcare professionals to help out hard-hit areas including Wuhan, where ordinary wards were quickly converted into ICUs to treat the most critical and severe patients.

 How to accurately screen out COVID-19 patients?
 How to prevent nosocomial infection?
 How to send help to hard-hit areas in this difficult situation?